Advanced Interface¶

 Element Click¶

-Call the following interface to perform a normal element click operation; it will simulate manually clicking "Agree".
+Call the following interface to perform a normal element click, which will achieve the effect of clicking “同意” (Agree) manually in the context.

 element.click()

-If you need to specify the position to click on the element, you can specify the corner parameter when calling the click interface.
-For example, Corner.COR_CENTER represents clicking the center point of the element; you can also click its top-left corner or bottom-right corner (Corner.COR_BOTTOMRIGHT).
+If you need to specify the click position on the element, you can provide the corner parameter when calling the click method.
+For example, Corner.COR_CENTER means clicking the center of the element, and you can also click its top-left corner or bottom-right corner (Corner.COR_BOTTOMRIGHT).

-Performs a long press on the element, throws an exception if the element does not exist.
-This interface also supports corner, but cannot specify the long press duration.
+Perform a long click on this element, raising an exception if it does not exist.
+This interface also supports corner, but you cannot specify the long‑click duration.

 element.long_click()

-Clicks if the element exists; if the element does not exist, calling this interface will not raise an exception.
+Click the element if it exists; if not, calling this method will not raise an exception.
 This interface also supports corner.

 element.click_exists()